-In the Atlantic Ocean, 2019 started out NAO-positive, switched to negative in May, and then was slightly positive in Nov-Dec, with an annual mean index of ~-0.3.
-There was a tripole-like SSTA pattern in the North Atlantic, showing negative SSTA in the Gulf Stream and extension and positive SSTAs elsewhere between the equator and 60°N (Fig. 3.1).
+In the Atlantic Ocean, 2019 started out NAO-positive, switched to negative in May, and then was slightly positive in November–December, with an annual mean index of ~ −0.3.
+There was a tripole-like SSTA pattern in the North Atlantic, showing negative SSTA in the Gulf Stream and extension and positive SSTAs elsewhere between the equator and 60°N (see Fig. 3.1).
 Positive SSTA occurred also in the tropical Atlantic corresponding to the development of an Atlantic Niño.
-Corresponding to the SSTA pattern, there were wide-spread positive Qnet tendency anomalies from 30°S to 60°N, and this anomalous oceanic heat gain was also large compared to the climatological mean condition.
+Corresponding to the SSTA pattern, there were widespread positive Qnet 2018/19 changes from 30°S to 60°N, and this anomalous oceanic heat gain was also large compared to the climatological mean condition.

 Surface freshwater fluxes

-The 2019 P-E anomaly fields (Fig. 3.11a) show that net freshwater input at the ocean surface increased in the western tropical Indian Ocean (positive anomalies, green colors) but decreased considerably in the eastern Indian Ocean (negative anomalies, brown colors).
+The 2019 P−E anomaly fields (Fig. 3.11a) show that net freshwater input at the ocean surface increased in the western tropical Indian Ocean (positive anomalies, green colors) but decreased considerably in the eastern Indian Ocean (negative anomalies, brown colors).
 The pattern was the result of the unusually strong 2019 IOD.
-The colder sea surface in the eastern Pacific corresponded with enhanced evaporation and reduced precipitation, both of which produced anomalously dry conditions in the region.
+The colder sea surface in the eastern Pacific corresponded with enhanced evaporation and reduced precipitation, both of which produced anomalously evaporative conditions in the region.
 In the tropical Pacific, the oceanic net freshwater input was slightly above the climatological condition along the ITCZ and SPCZ.

-The 2019 tendencies in the tropical Pacific (Fig. 3.11b) were associated with the transition of the ENSO cycle from a diminishing La Niña in 2018 to the development of a weak El Niño in 2019.
-The P-E tendencies are attributable to the P tendencies (Fig. 3.11d) and are in consistent with the SW+LW tendencies, showing that SW+LW decreased in areas of increased ITCZ rainfall and increased in area of reduced ITCZ rainfall.
+The 2018/19 changes in the tropical Pacific (Fig. 3.11b) were associated with the transition of the ENSO cycle from a diminishing La Niña in 2018 to the development of a weak El Niño in 2019.
+The P–E changes are attributable to the P changes (Fig. 3.11d) and are inconsistent with the SW+LW changes, showing that SW+LW decreased in areas of increased ITCZ rainfall and increased in areas of reduced ITCZ rainfall.

-Outside of the tropics, the largest drying tendencies occurred in the subpolar North Atlantic, produced by the combined effect of an increase of E and a reduction of P, indicating that the region had a deficit in surface freshwater input in 2019.
-In the Gulf of Alaska where a weak “Warm Blob” surged back briefly, a weak drying condition was induced by a weak reduction in P flux.
+Outside the tropics, the largest evaporative 2018/19 changes occurred in the Nordic Seas, produced by the combined effect of an increase of E and a reduction of P, indicating that the region had a deficit in surface freshwater input in 2019.
+In the Gulf of Alaska where a weak “warm blob” surged back briefly, a weak evaporative condition was induced by a weak reduction in P flux.
 The E anomalies pattern in the North Pacific resemble the SSTA associated with the PMM, indicating that ocean evaporation was enhanced when SST increased in this region.

 Wind stress